 The Investment Officer may engage the services of one or more external investment managers to assist in the management of the entity's investment portfolio in a manner consistent with this investment policy.
 If the City of Hermiston hires an investment adviser to provide investment management services, the adviser is authorized to transact with its direct dealer relationships on behalf of the City of Hermiston.
-Investment advisers will be hired on a non-discretionary basis.
+Such external managers may be granted discretion to purchase and sell investment securities in accordance with this Investment Policy.
+Investment advisers may be hired on a nondiscretionary basis.